ibm-mas-manage/sno/docs/index.md

 		![image](images/dbconfig.png)

-		- Apply changes by click on blue `Activate` button on the top right.
+		- Apply changes by clicking on the blue `Activate` button on the top right.